 2.Antra AH6 Auto Darkening Welding Helmet

 Looking for a bang for a buck helmet, then Antra should be your full stop.
 It’s a budget-friendly hood with features no less than a ritzy one.
 It comes with four highly responsive sensors that react in milliseconds and can be powered on both solar or batteries.
 I got the maximum performance on the Lithium batteries, Solar power is also good if you are in some emergency scenarios.

 It supports shade levels from 5 to 13 and can filter all the UV & IR rays, which means it’s a versatile model for weldings like MIG, TIG, or stick, etc. These helmet numbers are useful in different domains of works.
 The suppression technology enables it to be smart and not to be manipulated by sunlight and responds effectively during welding.

 For all kinds of workshop operations like welding, grinding, and cutting, this helmet can be trusted.
 Body material is plastic, which makes it light in weight and also provides full neck coverage with up position mechanism nullifying the chances to get spatters and arcs.

 See Also: Best Welding Boots 2022

 3.Lincoln 3350 auto darkening Welding Helmet

 Lincoln has been in business for two decades; in that period, they have made a brand for its quality and always used top-notch technology in their products.
 So if you are looking for one time buy for your job and peace of mind, then Lincoln 3350 self-darkening cap is your man in the field.
 I used this helmet in some of the industrial projects with so much spatter and radiation and found it very helpful.

 Its body material is made of nylon, and it is cushioned with a back pad to hold your head with a balance & provide a clear line of sight.
-This headgear geometry is of 12.5 inches, which ensures you of a full view through the lens.
-One more feature is that it’s hassle-free to switch from grinding and welding.
-This hood is a bit pricy, but in my opinion, it is best for tig welding.
+This headgear geometry is of 12.5 inches, fixing properly over your head while ensuring a full view through the lens.

 4.3M Speedglas 9100